-Naturally, with impending famine, rampant genocide and war crimes, as well a, lack of basic medical care, South Sudan has a long way to recovery.
+Naturally, with impending famine, rampant genocide, and war crimes, as well as a lack of basic medical care, South Sudan has a long way to recover.

 Recently, South Sudan appointed a new finance minister, Salvatore Garang Mabiodir.
 The erstwhile finance minister was sacked with no explanation and the economy has stagnated.
-In 2013, one USD was equal to approximately five South Sudan Pounds.
-Today, one USD is somewhere around 240 South Sudan Pounds.
+In 2013, one USD was equal to approximately five South Sudan pounds.
+Today, one American dollar is somewhere around 240 South Sudan pounds.

 South Sudan’s economy is heavily dependent on oil.
 Infrastructure has failed to develop due to the never-ending conflicts in the country.
 As such, this faltering regime is desperately trying to gain some rich friends.
 It is ironic that the South Sudanese government is trying to make amends with the same “Arabs” it broke away from by expressing an interest in joining the Arab League.
 The reason being cited is that Sudan is an Arabic-speaking country and this makes South Sudan one too, while the fact that South Sudan broke away from Arabic-dominated Sudan is now being ignored.
 Times can change pretty fast.

 An arms embargo is just one side of the solution.
-All the concerned bodies, be it the United States, the European Union or the African Union, must make rapid attempts to first curtail human rights violations.
+All the concerned bodies, be it the United States, the European Union, or the African Union, must make rapid attempts to first curtail human rights violations.
 Furthermore, it has now become obvious that neither Salva Kiir nor Riek Machar is in a position to possibly offer a solution to the people of South Sudan.
-It is high-time the international community stepped up to put an end to the violence.
-A new transitional government ought to be reconstituted in South Sudan with full support of the locals and neighboring states.
+It is high time the international community stepped up to put an end to the violence.
+A new transitional government ought to be reconstituted in South Sudan with the full support of the locals and neighboring states.

 Only then can peace prevail in this landlocked country.